David Ibiyeomie: Ministry

 Through his television ministry Hour of Salvation and live services, David Ibiyeomie reaches millions of worshippers.
-The Hour of Salvation TV programme started on NTA channel 10 Port Harcourt, Rivers State, Nigeria in 2001 and currently runs on over 40 television stations both locally and internationally.
+The Hour of Salvation TV programme started on Nigerian Television Authority (NTA) channel 10 Port Harcourt, Rivers State, Nigeria in 2001 and currently runs on over 40 television stations both locally and internationally.
 He is an author and hosts an internet radio show.

 In 2010, he began construction of a 120,000 seat temple.
+The temple, known as the Hand of God Cathedral (also referred to as the “Hand of God” or the Salvation Ministries Cathedral), is intended to serve as the church’s headquarters.
+Upon completion, the building's 120,000 worshipper capacity, will potentially make it the largest single-auditorium church globally.

 Controversies

 Ibiyeomie has been controversial on multiple occasions.
 In January 2017, Ibiyeomie was alleged to have made prejudiced comments against the Ogoni people, leading the Movement for the Survival of the Ogoni People to demand that he apologise.

 In March 2017, journalist Kemi Omololu-Olunloyo alleged that Ibiyeomie was having an affair with Nollywood actress Iyabo Ojo.
 Olunloyo was subsequently arrested and refused bail for defamation.
 However she has been released.
 Ibiyeomie strongly denied the allegations.